7 SultanpurRead Now

 It was Dhruv and many of my Indian friends that helped me experienced what a communal society is.
 India feels like home because of the people and friends who made me feel accepted and cared for in one of the most vulnerable times of my life.

 My name is Maggie, but my family and friends have been calling me Dr.Mags since I started putting bandaids on my teddy bear.
-Now as a 25 year old, I have just received my BSN license from North Carolina.
+I ama neurodiverse 27 year old nurse from North Carolina.
 Nursing fulfills the passion I have felt for medicine and providing care to others.
-I began working alongside children with disabilities in high school with Rainbow Express Ministries and realized the complicated journeys many of these children and their families have to navigate that is unlike that of other acute illness.
-When I moved to India in 2015, I saw this same complicated health care process and the added complication of resource and knowledge deficiency surrounding disability.
-I am now following my heart as it guides me back to India to live and work to facilitate and advocate for early intervention services for children with special healthcare needs.
+I began working alongside children with disabilities in high school with Rainbow Express Ministries and realized the complicated journeys many of these children and their families have to navigate that is unlike that of acute illness.